Factbox: Ebola cases in the United States

 The following are details of cases of the hemorrhagic fever seen in the United States:

-Dr. Craig Spencer, 33, returned to the United States on Oct.
-17 via Belgium after working for Doctors Without Borders charity in Guinea.
+Dr. Craig Spencer, 33, returned to New York City after treating Ebola victims in Guinea for Doctors Without Borders.
 He tested positive for Ebola on Oct.
-23. His fiancée and two friends were put in quarantine for observation.
+23. Earlier that day, a specially trained team wearing protective gear transported Spencer to Bellevue Hospital from his Manhattan apartment.

 NURSES

 Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
-She was diagnosed four days after Duncan died.
-On Oct.
-24 officials declared Pham free of the virus at the National Institutes of Health in Bethesda, Maryland, where she had been treated since Oct.
-16.
+Officials announced Oct.
+12 that Pham had been infected with the virus.
+She was moved to the National Institutes of Health in Bethesda, Maryland, where officials have said she is in good condition.

 A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus, which spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.
 She was transferred to Emory University Hospital in Atlanta.
 Vinson's family said the CDC and hospital can no longer detect the virus in her body.